two-people-fighting-martial-arts-pexels

 You can use the following resources to practice conjugating être and avoir in different tenses:

-Start with ToLearnFrench and ProProfs for a simple conjugation quiz of both verbs.
+Start with ToLearnFrench and ProProfs for a simple conjugation quiz.

 Next, try AllTheTests for an être-only quiz and Lingolia for a quiz that combines the present tense and the passé composé.